-Shri S. M. Banerjee: The hon. yesterday that Minister submitted this House cannot move such a motion.
+Shri S. M. Banerjee: The hon.
+Minister submitted yesterday that this House cannot move such a motion.

 Mr. Speaker: I am going to give my decision on that.
-Now, an objection was taken, and a motion has been made by Shri A. P. Jain that this House advise the Government to ask or call for the Attorney-General to come and give his opinion on the point whether constitutional whole or part of this Bill is intra vires.
+Now, an objection was taken, and a motion has been made by Shri A. P. Jain that this House advise the Government to ask or call for the Attorney-General to come and give his opinion on the constitutional point whether the